lorenries/lries.com/src/pages/posts/using-open-source-news-apps-for-non-profits-and-advocacy.md

 ### Chartbuilder

-Another classic is Quartz's Chartbuilder.
+Another good one is Quartz's Chartbuilder.
 It runs completely on the front end, so you can host it statically with something like S3 or another comparable service, and you don't need a database or backend chops to host charts.

-The downside of this approach is that all of your exports will be static (either images )
+The downside of this approach is that all of your exports will be static (either images or SVGs) and they won't be accessible to screen readers or search bots.

 ### Chartwerk